Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * A"RRRRRR" means 6 axis robot with rotational axes
 * A"RRP" means serial scara with Z axis being prismatic (prismatic means linear movement)
 * A"PPP" means 3 axis cartesian printer.

+A"Mn" defines G-Code modes and whether orientation is used:
+* M0 means X, Y, Z, A, B, C G-Code, where A, B, C are rotations around X, Y, Z in degrees.
+Default.
+* M1 means X, Y, Z, I, J, K, U, V, W for G-Code based on IJKUVW.
+* M2 means X, Y, Z without orientation information.
+Forward and inverse kinematics calculate only coordinates and ignore endpoint's orientation.

 An:a:alpha:theta:d:home:min:max